George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/modding-support.md

 ```

-Put the above script in a folder along with an assembly definition file with an assembly name of `TestMod_Managed`, so that the next script can locate the managed part.
+Put the above script in a folder along with an assembly definition file with an assembly name of `TestMod_Managed` so the next script can locate the managed part.

 ### Simple Create Mod Menu button

-The below script adds a menu button.
-When you use the menu button, it builds a Standalone Player, then copies the C# managed dll and the `lib_burst_generated`.dll into a chosen Mod folder.
+The following script adds a menu button.
+When you use the menu button, it builds a Standalone Player, then copies the C# managed dll and the `lib_burst_generated`.dll into a chosen `Mod` folder.
 This example assumes you are using Windows.

 ```c#
 using UnityEditor;